Carlton Gardens

 The Carlton Gardens is a UNESCO World Heritage Site located on the northeastern edge of the Central Business District in the suburb of Carlton, Melbourne, in the state of Victoria, Australia.
 The gardens are a popular picnic and barbecue area, and are home to an array of wildlife, including brushtail possums.

-The 26 ha site contains the Royal Exhibition Building, Melbourne Museum and Imax Cinema, tennis courts and an award-winning children's playground.
+The 26 ha site contains the Royal Exhibition Building, Melbourne Museum and Imax Cinema, tennis courts and an award-winning playground.
 The rectangular site is bounded by Victoria Street, Rathdowne Street, Carlton Street, and Nicholson Street.
 According to the World Heritage listing, the Royal Exhibition Buildings and Carlton Gardens are "of historical, architectural, aesthetic, social and scientific (botanical) significance to the State of Victoria."

 The gardens are an example of Victorian landscape design, with sweeping lawns, and a variety of European and Australian plants.
 Trees within the gardens include deciduous English oaks, White Poplar, plane trees, elms, conifers, cedars, turkey oaks, Araucarias and evergreens such as Moreton Bay figs, and the flower beds consist of annuals and shrubs.
 A network of tree-lined paths provide formal avenues that highlight the fountains and architecture of the Exhibition Building, including the grand allée of plane trees.
 Two small ornamental lakes adorn the southern section of the park.
-The northern section contains the museum, tennis courts, maintenance depot and curator's cottage, and the children's playground designed as a Victorian maze.
+The northern section contains the museum, tennis courts, maintenance depot and curator's cottage, and the playground designed as a Victorian maze.

 The listing in the Victorian Heritage Register says in part:

 The Carlton Gardens are of scientific (botanical) significance for their outstanding collection of plants, including conifers, palms, evergreen and deciduous trees, many of which have grown to an outstanding size and form.
 The elm avenues of Ulmus procera and Ulmus × hollandica are significant as few examples remain world wide due to Dutch elm disease.
 The Garden contains a rare specimen of Acmena ingens, only five other specimens are known, an uncommon Harpephyllum afrum and the largest recorded in Victoria, Taxodium distichum, and outstanding specimens of Chamaecyparis funebris and Ficus macrophylla, south west of the Royal Exhibition Building.